 Women who normally pride themselves on keeping all the balls in the air, or who are the trusted confidante of others, can find it particularly hard to reach out for help.
 It is difficult to let the mask slip and admit that you’re not coping, but it’s the first step to feeling better.

 Women are more likely than men to speak to friends about their feelings and this can be a good place to start.
-But our tendency not to want to burden others with our problems means we may not really open up.
+But our tendency to not want to burden others with our problems means we may not really open up.
 Coming to a professional means not having to feel guilty about taking up someone else’s time, and not having to apologise for being emotional or having a good cry.
 That’s what we’re here for.
 Both depression and anxiety are surprisingly treatable.
 There are psychological, pharmacological and lifestyle approaches to treatment, and we offer all three.

-Often the people I work with are frightened that if they open up and share their feelings they may fall apart.
+Often, the people I work with are frightened that if they open up and share their feelings they may fall apart.
 What I have found is that the opposite is true.
 The process of sharing your emotions with someone you trust actually builds your inner strength and emotional resilience, giving you tools to cope better in future.